SUNGBEOMCHOI/SAC_LunarLander/readme.md

 ### Config file

+In this project Lunar lander is solved by a Soft Actor-Critic(SAC) method of reinforcement learning.
 You can change ./config/config.yaml file if you want.
 Current file optimizes to solve LunarLander-v2 task.
 If you want to change task, you can change env_name, state_dim and action_dim.
 For example, env_name:CartPole-v1, state_dim:4, action_dim:2

 ```
 device: cuda